Birding With Nate — February Bird of the Month: Anna's Hummingbird

 All hummingbirds feed on nectar, and the ones at ScienceWorks enjoy the manzanita bush currently blooming next to the walkway leading to the entrance.
 They act as pollinators, as you can see from the pollen on the tip of this one’s bill.
 Specialized wings allow hummingbirds to hover in place while feeding, courting, and fighting.
 A healthy adult hummingbird is arguably the most agile and maneuverable object in the history of Planet Earth, able to accelerate to top speed almost instantly in any direction — including backwards.
 Hummingbirds have achieved complete mastery of three-dimensional space.

 Of all the fantastical creatures in the animal kingdom, hummingbirds are the crown jewels.
 Specialized crystals in their plumage give them iridescent feathers that seem to explode with color when hit by direct sunlight.
-Males have colorful “gorgets” on their heads and throats, which they use in displays.
+The male has a colorful “gorget” on its head and throat, which it uses in displays.

 Hummingbirds are awesome, and they know it.
 They love to show off their spectacular colors and superb aerial prowess.
 When perched, they repeatedly turn their gorgets away from and into the sun, causing them to blink on and off like tiny electric lights.
 They are also highly aggressive, constantly battling with each other and just about everything else, including hawks and eagles.
 I once found two Anna’s Hummingbirds attacking a least weasel!